OPM/ResInsight/docs/Completions.md

 ![]({{ site.baseurl }}/images/FractureInstancePropertyPanel.png)

 - **Name** -- User editable name
+- **Fracture Template** -- Select the fracture template to use for this fracture.
+Click the **Edit** shortcut next to the template selection list to go directly to modify the selected template.
 - **Location/Orientation**
   - **Measured depth Location** -- The measured depth
   - **Azimuth** -- Azimuth orientation of fracture.
   - **Dip** -- Dip of fracture plane
   - **Tilt** -- Rotation of fracture about its plane normal
 - **Properties**
-  - **Fracture Template** -- Select the fracture template to use for this fracture.
+  - **Fracture Unit System** -- Read only display of the units used for the current template
   - **StimPlan Time Step** -- Displays the time step used by the template
   - **Perforation Length** / **Perforation Efficiency** / **Well Diameter** -- These values are copied from the new template when selecting a different one.
 See [Common Fracture Template Options]({{ site.baseurl }}/docs/completions#common-fracture-template-options)
 - **Fracture Center Info** -- This group displays info on where the center of the fracture is positioned.
 The center is defined to be where the well path intersects the fracture.